-- > OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations - 2.
-Recipient understands and agrees that it cannot use any federal funds, either directly or indirectly, in support of the enactment, repeal, modification or adoption of any law, regulation or policy, at any level of government, without the express prior written approval of FEMA. - 3.
-The recipient agrees that all allocations and use of funds under this grant will be in accordance with the FY 2009 Homeland Security Grant Program guidance and application kit. - 4.
-The recipient shall not undertake any project having the potential to impact Environmental or Historical Preservation (EHP) resources without the prior approval of FEMA, including but not limited to communications towers, physical security enhancements, new construction, and modifications to buildings, structures and objects that are 50 years old or greater.
+The recipient shall comply with all applicable Federal, State, and local environment and historic preservation (EHP) requirements and shall provide any information requested by FEMA to ensure compliance with applicable laws including: National Environmental Policy Act, National Historic Preservation Act, Endangered Species Act, and Executive Orders on Floodplains (11988), Wetlands (11990) and Environmental Justice (12898).
+Failure of the recipient to meet Federal, State, and local EHP requirements and obtain applicable permits may jeopardize Federal funding.
+Recipient shall not undertake any project having the potential to impact Environmental or Historical Preservation (EHP) resources without the prior approval of FEMA, including but not limited to communication towers, physical security enhancements, new construction, and modifications to buildings that are 50 years old or greater.
 Recipient must comply with all conditions placed on the project as the result of the EHP review.
 Any change to the approved project scope of work will require re-evaluation for compliance with these EHP requirements.
 If ground disturbing activities occur during project implementation, the recipient must ensure monitoring of ground disturbance, and if any potential archeological resources are discovered, the recipient will immediately cease construction in that area and notify FEMA and the appropriate State Historic Preservation Office.
-Any construction activities that have been initiated without the necessary EHP review and approval will result in a non-compliance finding and will not be eligible for FEMA funding. - Each State/UASI jurisdiction will contribute in full any cost share amount as submitted in the Investment Justification.
+Any construction activities that have been initiated prior to the full EHP review could result in a non-compliance finding.
+For your convenience, here is the screening form link: (The Screening Form is available at: (www.fema.gov/doc/government/grant/bulletins/info329 final screening memo.doc).
+For these types of projects, grantees must complete the FEMA EHP Screening Form (OMB Number 1660-0115/FEMA Form 024-0-01) and submit it, will all supporting documentation, to their respective FDEM grant manager for review.
+Grantees should submit the FEMA EHP Screening Form for each project as soon as possible upon receiving their grant award.